Hybrid pickup truck options in the U.S.: 6 current & 4 future models

 Jeep Gladiator 4xe (Upcoming)

-Jeep Gladiator front three quarter
+Jeep Gladiator front three quarters

 Well, we have said it (electrification) will come with all our vehicles.
 Yep, By 2025.

 The Jeep Gladiator 4xe could carry the same powertrain as the Wrangler 4xe and Grand Cherokee 4xe.
 The current Jeep PHEVs club a 2.0L gas engine with two electric motors that get their juice from a 17.3 kWh lithium-ion battery pack.
 This combination produces 375 horsepower and 470 lb.-ft. of torque.
 An 8-speed automatic transmission and a 4WD system direct the engine’s power to the wheels.
-A pure electric drive mode is available, in which the vehicle can travel for an EPA-est. distance of 22 miles.
+A pure electric drive mode is available, in which the vehicle can travel for an EPA-est. distance of up to 26 miles.